rjmcguire/serverless-webhooks/README.md

 - create a webhook
 - post message to a webhook url
 - retry posting failed messages with exponential back-off algorithm
-- block web hook if url is no longer valid or resources has been moved
+- block webhook if url is no longer valid or resources has been moved
 - delete a webhook

 ### Requirements: